yarah-yma1/CIFAR-10-Dataset/README.md

 # CIFAR-10-Dataset
 The CIFAR-10 dataset is utlized in machine learning containing 60,000 labeled 32×32 color images across 10 classes, commonly used to train and evaluate image classification algorithms.
-This repository includes a media folder where outputs + visuals are found, a documentation folder where statistical information is found along side any other important documentations, and source code folder where codes are found.
+This repository includes a media folder containing visual outputs and figures, a documentation folder with statistical information and supporting project documents, and a source code folder where all implementation files are stored.
 # Table Of Contents
 - [Implementation](#implementation)
 - [Requirements](#requirments)